10 March 1960

 Hope bit her lip.

 "We did," she said softly.
 "But now…I just think that he—he's so much more."
-She gently readjusted their son's blankets and smoothed back a few peachfuzz tufts of his sandy hair.
+She gently readjusted their son's blankets and smoothed back a few fuzzy strands of his light hair.
 "He's too special for a name like that."

 Lyall turned and gazed down at his son.
 And immediately, unexpectedly, extraordinarily, he realized that his wife was right.
 The boy in Hope's arms was special—incredible—exceptional…the little boy in Hope's arms was a miracle—their miracle.
 Lyall's throat swelled shut, and it was several minutes before he found himself able to speak again.